“Love makes you fat,” my adage-spouting grandmother always said. Now science proves it.

 “Let’s face it,” she says.
 “Doing the laundry isn’t a delicious way to say those things.”

-But if you’ve put on pounds since you put on your wedding ring, don’t worry.
+But if you’ve put on pounds since you put on your wedding ring or your Winnie Couture dress, don’t worry.
 Long as we’re studying studies, it’s worth noting that happily married folks — while potentially plumper — are likely to live longer than singles.

 Married for over 50 years, having just turned 90 and still erupting in axioms at every turn, my grandmother would have to agree with that.
 Turns out that fat or otherwise, love makes you live.